On the BBM-phenomenon in fractional Poincar\'e-Sobolev inequalities with weights: Abstract

 \section{Abstract}

-In this paper we unify and improve some of the results of Bourgain, Brezis and Mironescu, Maz'ya and Shaposhnikova, and M. Milman, and the Poincar\'e--Sobolev estimate by Fabes, Kenig and Serapioni.
-More precisely we get weighted counterparts of the Poincar\'e--Sobolev type inequality and also of the Hardy type inequality in the fractional case under some mild natural restrictions.
+In this paper we unify and improve some of the results of Bourgain, Brezis and Mironescu and the weighted Poincar\'e--Sobolev estimate by Fabes, Kenig and Serapioni.
+More precisely, we get weighted counterparts of the Poincar\'e--Sobolev type inequality and also of the Hardy type inequality in the fractional case under some mild natural restrictions.

-A main feature of the results we obtain is the fact that we keep track of the behaviour of the constants involved when the fractional parameter approaches either $1$ or $0$.
+A main feature of the results we obtain is the fact that we keep track of the behaviour of the constants involved when the fractional parameter approaches to $1$.
 Our main method is based on techniques coming from harmonic analysis related to the self-improving property of generalized Poincar\'e inequalities.